Legionaire13/frontend-nanodegree-arcade-game/README.md

 Using your keyboard arrows "up", "down", "right" and "left" help the boy to reach the water.
 Unfortunatelly his route is full of bugs running across the boy's way.
 When the boy reaches it you win the game and see what happens.

 ### 3. Required dependencies.
+It's for desktops.
 You'll need a keyboard to play.